D.Gray-man: Video games

 Two D.Gray-man adventure games, based on the first anime series, have been released.
-The first, D.Gray-man: Kami no Shitotachi (D.Gray-man 神の使徒達) for Nintendo DS, was released in Japan by Konami on March 29, 2007 with Allen and his comrades as playable characters.
+The first, D.Gray-man: Kami no Shitotachi (D.Gray-man 神の使徒達) for Nintendo DS, was released in Japan by Konami on March 29, 2007, with Allen and his comrades as playable characters.
 The second, D.Gray-man: Sousha no Shikaku (D.Gray-man 奏者ノ資格), was released for PlayStation 2 on September 11, 2008.
 In it, Allen trains in the Asian headquarters of the Black Order to regain powers lost after a previous battle so he can rejoin his allies to fight the Akuma and Noah.
 Allen and other series characters appear in the Nintendo DS fighting game Jump Super Stars and its sequel, Jump Ultimate Stars, and he is a supporting character in the fighting game J-Stars Victory VS.

 Books

 A three-volume light novel based on the manga series, D.Gray-man: Reverse by Kaya Kizaki, was published by Shueisha.
 The first volume, published on May 30, 2005, focuses on Allen's journey to the Black Order after he finishes his exorcism training, Yu Kanda's mission to find a witch, and Asian branch head Bak Chan, who tries to learn how Komui Lee was elected European branch head (instead of himself).
 The second volume, published on July 4, 2006, is set in the Black Order.
 Allen and other characters attend a party, Lavi trains to be the next Bookman before he meets Allen, and the Millennium Earl searches for people to create Akuma.
 The third volume was published on December 3, 2010.
 Its first chapter follows Black Order scientist Rohfa's search for Allen, with whom she is infatuated.
 In the second chapter, Allen lives with a circus as a child after he is abandoned by his parents.

 Several other series-related books also exist published by Shueisha.
 The D.Gray-man Official Fanbook: Gray Ark was published on June 4, 2008, and TV Animation D.Gray-man Official Visual Collection: Clown Art on September 4.
-Three omnibus editions were published on November 13 and December 11, 2009 and January 15, 2010.
+Three omnibus editions were published from November 13, 2009, to January 15, 2010.
 They were followed by an illustrated book, D.Gray-man Illustrations Noche, on February 4, 2010.
 Noche was published by Viz Media on December 6, 2011.
 The artist's book also contains two interviews with Hoshino and manga artists Osamu Akimoto and Takeshi Obata.
 D.Gray-man Character Ranking Book, a compilation of character popularity polls with character profiles by Hoshino and the one-shot "Exorcist no Natsu Yasumi" (エクソシストの夏休み), was published on July 4, 2011.
 A new book, D.Gray-man Official Fan Book - Gray Log (Gray's Memory), was released in Japan on August 4, 2017.